grinnell-cs/csc151-dh/_eboards/eboard40-1.md

 Your names are on the board.
 For each of the five names that come after you, write the name on the blank side of the card and something positive about the person on the other.

+If one of your names has an asterisk, please go a bit further because they won't be writing cards (and we'd like the next few people to have at least five cards).

+If you don't know someone in your list, you can skip over them.

 If you have extra time, you can write on more cards (choose whoever you want).

+You can also write cards about the mentors, if you wish.

 ```
 +--------------+    +--------------+